 How a Sensory Bathroom can help those with Disabilities

 A Sensory Bathroom is a fantastic way of providing a relaxing, calming bathtime environment.
 Using music, colour changing lights and interactive sensory resources to create a delightful stimulating sensory experience.

 Rhino UK’s Sensory Bathrooms can help relax muscles and reduce pain and anxiety.
 They are of particular value to people living with dementia who can sometimes find bath time disturbing and stressful as they regain control of their surroundings which can help reduce tension and anxiety.

 Here is a drawing of a Sensory Bathroom we have recently designed and installed

-One of the key elements of a sensory bathroom is the sensory projector as they provide relaxing imagery as a great distraction for those who feel anxious during bath time, whilst also helping to develop a range of skills including tracking, cause and effect and colour recognition.
+One of the key elements of a Sensory Bathroom is a sensory projector.
+They provide relaxing imagery and distract those who feel anxious during bath time while also developing a range of skills, including tracking, cause and effect, and colour recognition.

-This sensory bathroom also has a Fibre Optic Curtain which gives a stunning effect of a showering wall of glistening colour.
+This sensory bathroom also has a Fibre Optic Curtain, which gives a stunning effect of a showering wall of glistening colour.
 The curtain adds another mesmerising feature to the room for the user to gaze into and find calming and visually stimulating.

 We also offer a range of Hoist Systems to help users manoeuvre around the bathroom, making it more comfortable and accessible.

-To find out more about Sensory Bathrooms and how they could benefit you please get in touch with the Rhino Sensory team.
+To find out more about Sensory Bathrooms and how they could benefit you, please get in touch with the Rhino Sensory team.
 Email: firstname.lastname@example.org or call 01270 766660.